 Learning how to move past these feelings can take some time, but here are some suggestions to try.

 If you’ve recently gotten a positive pregnancy test result you might be a bit skeptical or even in denial about its authenticity.
 Going to the doctor can help to put your feelings to rest and give you the reassurance that you are in fact, pregnant.

-Your doctor can also do other things like check your uterus and cervix, listen to the baby’s heartbeat, or even conduct an ultrasound.
+Your doctor can also do other things like check your uterus and cervix, listen to the baby’s heartbeat, or even conduct an ultrasound on a portable ultrasound machine.
 These tests can give you more confidence that you and your baby are doing just fine.